 Tired of the constant squabbles between your kids?
-Learn how to deal with sibling rivalry and teach conflict resolution for kids instead.
+Learn how to stop them from fighting and teach conflict resolution for children instead.

-Some days my boys seem to intentionally choose to fight.
-Even if we offered two of the same fire trucks, one would still want the truck that the other one had.
-And just when I’d finally convinced one child to play with the “less desirable” truck, the other would grab it, too.
+Sometimes my boys seem to intentionally choose to fight.
+Even if I offer two of the same fire trucks, one would still want the truck that the other one had.
+And just when I’d finally convince one child to play with the “less desirable” truck, the other would grab it, too.

 Children, regardless of who did what, need to feel heard.
 Describe and narrate what’s happening and how each child feels, no matter who instigated the argument.
 Both children have valid feelings they need acknowledged and expressed.

 After all, even the child who “started it” did so for a reason.
-Acknowledge this reason without judging either child.
+Acknowledge this reason without judging either of them.
 No matter how wrong your child’s actions may be, he still feels like an injustice has been done to him.

 You might say, “You’re fighting over the car.
 Theo, you’re upset because Alex is playing with the car you were playing with earlier.
 And Alex, you’re upset because Theo got up to play with something else, so you thought you could play with the car now.”